sky-uk/anticipy/docs/source/tutorial.rst

     that are aware of the date, such as weekly seasonality models.
   - **x:** (optional) float or int, numeric index of each sample.
 If this column is not present, it will be inferred from the date column or, if that is not possible, the dataframe index will be used instead.
-  - **source:** (optional). string, the name of the data source for this time series.
+  - **source:** (optional) string, the name of the data source for this time series.
 You can include multiple time series in your input dataframe, using different source values to identify them.

 If a series is passed, 'y' will be the series values and, if the index is a DateTimeIndex, it will be used as the 'date'